emipa606/Rimoleum/README.md

 # Mod Notes

 Can be added to existing save games.
-To remove, you&apos;d have to remove all related in game items and terrain.
+To remove, you'd have to remove all related in game items and terrain.

 Spacer Tech: Research project in own research tab.